Edictum

 • HTTP 404 (key not found): returns None -- this is normal "no value yet" behavior

-• Connection refused, timeout, HTTP 500: propagates as an exception to the pipeline, which converts it to a deny decision
+• Connection refused, timeout, HTTP 500: propagates as an exception to the pipeline, which converts it to a block decision

 The pipeline does not distinguish between "the server said no" and "the server is unreachable."
-Both result in a deny.
-This prevents a network partition from silently disabling contract enforcement.
+Both result in a block.
+This prevents a network partition from silently disabling rule enforcement.

-When a contract fails to load or evaluate, the audit event includes policy_error: true.
+When a rule fails to load or evaluate, the audit event includes policy_error: true.
 This field is the signal to alert on in your monitoring system.

 {